mahnaz007/ImagePreprocessing/docs/usage.md

 - Log indicating success or any issues found during validation

 ### Step 3: Defacing
-The final preprocessing step is defacing the anatomical NIfTI files to anonymize participants by removing facial features.
-This step uses `pydeface` to process files located in the `anat` folder.
+The third preprocessing step involves defacing the anatomical NIfTI files to remove participants' facial features.
+This step utilizes pydeface to process the files stored in the anat folder.

 **Process**: `PyDeface`